lozhu20/hexo-theme-cactus/README.md

 ![screenshot](https://user-images.githubusercontent.com/2175271/137625287-24a4ac77-fbc9-4c99-a4cd-90455d93d13c.png)

-**This theme is modify some feature based on [hexo-theme-cactus](https://probberechts.github.io/hexo-theme-cactus/).**
+**This theme is modified some feature from [hexo-theme-cactus](https://probberechts.github.io/hexo-theme-cactus/).**

 ## Modifications

-1. set "white" as default color scheme, all modifications are only based on "white" color scheme.
+1. Set "white" as default color scheme, all modifications are only based on "white" color scheme.

-2. set default logo size from 50 to 55, reform nav margin top.
+2. Set default logo size from 50 to 55, reform nav margin top.

-3. replace comma that after each social icon to whitespace.
+3. Replace comma that after each social icon to whitespace.

-4. remove category infomation from post detail, post tags arg remained.
+4. Remove category infomation from post detail, post tags arg remained.

-5. set content width from 48 to 52.
+5. Set content width from 48 to 52.

-6. replace the underline color of post tag info with green color.
+6. Replace the underline color of post tag info with green color.

-7. set grayout as true.
+7. Set grayout as true.

 ---